Make-School-Courses/BEW-2.1-Advanced-Web-Patterns/04. Validation and Server-Side Success & Error Handling/README.md

   {{/if}}
 ```

-### Flash Challenge
+### Flash Challenges

+1. Read [Indicators, Validations, and Notifications: Pick the Correct Communication Option](https://www.nngroup.com/articles/indicators-validations-notifications/) and answer the following questions in groups of 4
+  1. Come up with a few examples of Indicators, Validations, and Notifications.
+  1. What is the difference between them?
 1. Add `express-flash` and display success and error messages in your sql-blog or client project.

 ## Express Error Handling

-When something fails to work, like a validation or something, then using a flash message to notify the user that something went wrong is a good solution.
+When something fails to work, like a validation, then using a flash message to notify the user that something went wrong is a good solution.
 But what about when your app fully crashes?
 Express has its own error handling pattern.
 You can tell Express error handler middleware because it has 4 arguments. e.g.

 ```js
 app.use(function(err, req, res, next) {